designbyadil-dev/picoMIPS-gaussian-smoothing/README.md

 ## License

-Coursework project for the University of Southampton ELEC6234 module.
-Add a license here if you intend to share this repository publicly beyond submission purposes.
+**Academic Context:** This was developed as a coursework project for the ELEC6234 Embedded Processor Synthesis module at the University of Southampton.
+It is shared publicly for portfolio and educational reference purposes.